JAlcocerT/JAlcocerT/content/blog/concepts-GCP.md

 date: 2025-02-16
 draft: false
 tags: ["dev"]
-description: 'Learning more about GCP.
+description: 'Big Query, Dataform and more about GCP.
 Compared with other Clouds and OnPrem.'
 url: 'understanding-google-cloud-platform'
 ---